cdmatta/sql-over-ssh-tunnel/README.md

-sql-over-ssh-tunnel
+Run sql queries over an ssh tunnel.
 ===================

-Sample code to run sql queries via ssh-tunnel to a target database
+In some scenarios the database may not be directly accessible.
+But is available via a hop server.

 To use this piece of code following needs to be done
-1. Configure database password in jvm.
-Property name should be "dbPassword"
+* Configure database password in jvm.
+Property name should be `dbPassword`
-2. Configure ssh host password in jvm.
-Property name should be "sshHostPassword"
+* Configure ssh host password in jvm.
+Property name should be `sshHostPassword`
-3. Configure database properties as case objects in com.charandeepmatta.dbtunnel .
+* Configure database properties as case objects in `com.charandeepmatta.dbtunnel`.
-4. Define ssh server config in com.charandeepmatta.dbtunnel.SshConnectionConfig
+* Define ssh server config in `com.charandeepmatta.dbtunnel.SshConnectionConfig`.